kochakornTH/THONGTHUMMACHART_KOCHAKORN_WerkStudent_Python/README.md

 2. Name to folder as batch name as batch folder
 3. Copy ‘\_OCR’ folder into working folder (it SHOULD NOT in the batch folder).
 4. Compile via command line
-    - (a) Open Command line program
+    1. Open Command line program
-    - (b) Change directory to ‘app’ folder in the working folder
+    2. Change directory to ‘app’ folder in the working folder
-    - (c) Compile python script with
+    3. Compile python script with
 ```
 python _main.py <PATH_which_contains_production_batch_folder> <PATH_of-_OCR> <Batch_Name>
 ```